Sly777/Iframe-Height-Jquery-Plugin/readme.markdown

 - __debugMode__ : Debug Mode (default : false)
 - __visibilitybeforeload__ : If you change this to true, iframe will be invisible when every iframe load (default : false)
 - __blockCrossDomain__ : Set true if you dont want use cross domain fix (default : false)
+- __externalHeightName__ : Height data name that comes from postMessage (CDI) and gives height value

 ----------------------------------